 This is a good option for those who aren’t ready to sign on tenants for contracts lasting years, especially if you’re still hopeful for a turnaround when the pandemic is over.

-Mid-term rentals (MTRs) are a good sweet spot – you can’t charge as much as for long-term rentals, but you can still charge a good 25-30% more than you would with a long-term rental.
+Mid-term rentals (MTRs) are a good sweet spot – you can’t charge as much as for short-term rentals, but you can still charge a good 25-30% more than you would with a long-term rental.
 The goal in the current climate is to at least break even, or cut your losses as much as possible.

 However, in MTRs, your responsibilities are more similar to those of an LTR landlord.
 Make sure to pay attention to whatever laws your county is implementing regarding rentals during the crisis.